 The origami cranes departed from their circular route around his head and headed toward the warehouse.
 They slipped in through the cracks between the wooden walls and disappeared from sight.

 Soon, Talib grimaced.
 “There’s a confrontation going on inside…. they… one of the groups look like children… I…”

 “What about the other group?”

 “They’re saying that they’re…” Talib hesitated, brows furrowing.
 His unfocused eyes widened.
 “ELPIS.”

 That was all Jericho needed to hear.
-In an instant, he was in front of the warehouse doors.
-Delivering a swift kick, he blew them open.
+In an instant, he was in front of the warehouse doors. delivering a swift kick to blow them open.
 A gust of wind whistled through the chaos unfolding within.
 But none of the participants in the chaos acknowledged him.
 Some of them couldn’t.